 Alexander Park is one of the hidden gems in the suburbs of Saint Petersburg.
 It is well-known by locals.
 However, you will hardly find a travel agency that offers a tour of this place.
 It is a great reason to explore this place, isn’t it?

 Alexander Palace is the palace where Nicholas II, the last Russian Emperor, lived with his family.
 Unlike opulent Catherine Palace with rich decoration, the exterior of Alexander Palace is elegant and strict.

-While wandering in the park, think of visiting Arsenal.
-Arsenal hosts an exhibition of Imperial weapons collection: armour, helmets, halberds, swords, and other weapons collected by Russian emperors.
+While wandering in the park, think of visiting the Arsenal.
+The Arsenal hosts an exhibition of Imperial weapons collection: armour, helmets, halberds, swords, and other weapons collected by Russian emperors.